 “We’ve had a few people injured by black bears over the years,” said Jennifer Vashon, bear biologist for the Maine DIF&W. “There’s only a handful.”

-[Also read: A summary of bear attacks that have occured in Maine]
+[A summary of bear attacks that have occurred in Maine]

 Maine has not documented any fatalities due to black bear attacks, Vashon said, but other states have.
 A 2011 study published in the Journal of Wildlife Management documented 59 fatal black bear attacks, resulting in 63 human deaths, in the U.S. and Canada from 1900 through 2009.